How to shape the future of shipping?

 Shipping refers to the long-range transportation of most raw materials.
 Maritime freight transport can also concern various goods and finished products, transported in sea containers.

-Sustainable shipping is the concept of sustainable development applied to the shipping sector, incorporating environmental and social responsibility.
+Green shipping is the concept of sustainable development applied to the shipping sector, incorporating environmental and social responsibility.

 According to an OECD report, a total decarbonization of the sector would be possible by 2035 if the 3 following options are combined: